 |Address endpoint||The direct URL of the service.|

 The endpoints that the service tries to connect to in case of a failure.
-This happens in a round robin manner.
+Selecting the endpoint when the primary endpoint get failed happens in a round robin manner.

 |Load Balance endpoint||The endpoints where the incoming requests are directed to in a round robin manner.
 They automatically handle fail-over as well.|

 The dynamic endpoint sends the message to the address specified in the To header.
 You can configure dynamic endpoints by setting mediation extensions with a set of conditions to dynamically change the To header.
 For details of configuring endpoints to change the default mediation flow, see Adding Mediation Extensions.

 <APIM_HOME>/repository/conf/api-manager.xmlfile.
 When there are multiple gateway environments defined, it picks the gateway endpoint of the production environment.
 You can define both HTTP and HTTPS gateway endpoints as follows: